-If you have seen Godfather series of Hollywood movies, you probably know a lot about mafia.
+The difference between mob and mafia mainly comes from the ethnic background of these two groups of people.
+Now, if you have seen Godfather series of Hollywood movies, you probably know a lot about mafia.
 But if you haven’t, it refers to underground, organized criminal syndicate that has its origins in Sicily, Italy.
 There is another word mob that refers to criminal gangs involved in similar illegal activities.
-There are manysimilarities in the two terms and many believe them to be synonyms.
+There are many similarities in the two terms and many believe them to be synonyms.
 However, the fact is that there are differences, and it is these differences that will be highlighted in this article.

-Mafia grew in influence and became very strong in the 19th and 20th century.
+Mafia grew in influence and became very strong in the 19th and 20th centuries.
 It became a criminal society that was a syndicate in itself.
-They followed their own authority (read Don) and had clashes with the administration.
-Joining mafia was like adopting a religion and once one became a member of the Mafia, he could not retire and had to remain faithful in all circumstances.
-Those who have tried to turn informers have met very violent death at the hand of the Mafia.
+They followed their own authority and had clashes with the administration.
+Joining mafia was like adopting a religion, and once one became a member of the Mafia, he could not retire and had to remain faithful in all circumstances.
+Those who have tried to turn informers have met very violent deaths at the hand of the Mafia.

-One more differences between mafia and Mob pertains to the secrecy maintained by mob leaders.
-Whereas they avoid all contacts with authority and lead an anonymous life, the Dons of mafia families are known entities and they somehow seem to avoid brush with authorities.
-They are nevertheless, visible unlike leaders of mobs.
+• One more difference between mafia and Mob pertains to the secrecy maintained by mob leaders.
+Whereas mob leaders avoid all contacts with the authority and lead an anonymous life, the Dons of mafia families are known entities, and they somehow seem to avoid brush with authorities.
+They are, nevertheless, visible unlike leaders of mobs.